CJ-2123/kh2-exploration-bingo/README.md

 1. Click "Choose File" and select your .json bingo list
 2. Set your settings to whatever you like (seed, bingo mode, and board size)
-3. Click the "Custom" button to generate a board from your goal list
+3. Click the "Generate Custom List" button to generate a board from your goal list

 The list will stay uploaded to the site until you close the page or browser, or until you upload a different list.